d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 as *prediction* or *inference*.
-While the latter is emerging as standard jargon in deep learning (e.g., the [MLPerf](http://mlperf.org/) benchmark has a training and an inference section), it
+While the latter is emerging as standard jargon in deep learning (e.g., the [MLPerf](http://mlperf.org/) benchmark has a training and an inference section), it is somewhat of a misnomer.

-We will try to stick with *prediction* because calling this step *inference*, despite emerging as standard jargon in deep learning, is somewhat of a misnomer.
 In statistics, *inference* more often denotes estimating parameters based on a dataset.
 This misuse of terminology is a common source of confusion when deep learning practitioners talk to statisticians.
+In the following we will stick to *prediction* whenever possible.

 ## Vectorization for Speed